-The onboard hardware monitor is able to detect the CPU, power supply, and chassis fan speeds in rotations per minute (RPM).
+The onboard hardware monitor is able to detect the CPU fan, power fan, and chassis fan speed in rotations per minute (RPM).
 The presence of the fans is automatically detected.
 Set to [Ignore] only if necessary.

-VCORE1 Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage, -12V Voltage, -5V Voltage [xx.xV]
+VCORE1 Voltage, +3.3V Voltage, +5V Voltage, +12V Voltage, -12V Voltage [xx.xxV]